Battle of the Atlantic Story

 The Last U-Boat

 Commissioned in December 1942, U-534 was one of the last U-boats to leave Germany before the surrender.
 On 5 May 1945, just days before VE Day, she was intercepted by RAF Liberators from No. 86 Squadron and sunk in the Kattegat.
-For nearly five decades she lay on the seabed, until her remarkable recovery in 1993.
+She lay on the seabed for nearly five decades before her remarkable recovery in 1993.
+Now carefully preserved in sections in the Wirral, the U-534 offers a rare and extraordinary insight into life aboard a Second World War German U-boat, as well as the personal stories of the men who crewed her.

 The U-534 Story →U-534